navin2jms001/RaboRankApplication/README.md

      Enter the following command

-        'gradlew clean test'
+        gradlew clean test

     Test results can be viewed in html format from below path,

      build\reports\tests\test\index.html

-Note: For more detailed working of the application, refer Rabobank-RunBook under project folder.
+Note: For more detailed working of the application, refer Rabobank-RunBook.